hope-yao/cartpole/readme.md

 It is also fine if you wish to change these paramters to your own values.
 You can find them under gym_installation_dir/envs/classic_control/cartpole.py.

-More details about the setup of the pysical environment can be found in the [gym documents](https://github.com/openai/gym/wiki/CartPole-v0).
+More details about the setup of this pysical environment can be found in the [gym documents](https://github.com/openai/gym/wiki/CartPole-v0).
 Details on how to derive the governing equations for single pole can be found at [this technical report](https://pdfs.semanticscholar.org/3dd6/7d8565480ddb5f3c0b4ea6be7058e77b4172.pdf).
 Corresponding equations for how to generalize this to multiple poles can also be found at [this paper](http://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=155416)